The Paradox of Robustness: Decoupling Rule-Based Logic from Affective Noise in High-Stakes Decision-Making: Discussion

 \subsection{Interpreting the Null Result}

-The observed robustness is not merely absence of evidence but \emph{evidence of absence}.
-Three lines of evidence support this interpretation:
+The observed robustness is not merely absence of evidence but \emph{evidence of absence}:

-Human framing effects in decision-making typically show Cohen's $h = 0.3$--$0.8$ across domains \cite{tversky1981framing,kahneman2011thinking,slovic2007affect}.
-Our observed effect ($h = 0.003$) is 110--300$\times$ smaller: instruction-tuned LLMs exhibit a decoupling of logical constraint-satisfaction from affective noise, achieving a level of procedural invariance impractical for human decision-makers.
-Figure~\ref{fig:human} visualizes this magnitude difference.
+Human framing effects in decision-making typically show Cohen's $h = 0.3$--$0.8$ across domains \citep{tversky1981framing,kahneman2011thinking,slovic2007affect,kuhberger1998influence,steblay2006making}.
+Our observed effect ($h = 0.003$) is roughly two orders of magnitude smaller, suggesting aligned LLMs exhibit a decoupling of logical constraint-satisfaction from affective noise.
+The most directly analogous human baseline is \citet{steblay2006making}, who meta-analyzed 48 studies of juror compliance with instructions to disregard inadmissible evidence---the same paradigm our benchmark operationalizes for LLMs (see Appendix for derivation of the $h = 0.3$--$0.8$ range).

-Using the BIC approximation \cite{wagenmakers2007practical}, $\text{BF}_{01} = 109$, indicating extreme evidence for the null on the Jeffreys scale ($>100$ = decisive).
-This is not a failure to detect an effect due to insufficient power; it is positive evidence that the effect is negligible.
-Heterogeneity analysis yields $I^2 = 0.0\%$, suggesting the null result is consistent across all nine scenarios without significant between-scenario variance.
-If robustness were fragile or domain-specific, we would expect heterogeneity.
+\textbf{On the indirect human comparison.} Our human baselines derive from behavioral economics meta-analyses \citep{kuhberger1998influence,pinon2005meta} rather than participants evaluated on these nine scenarios.
+Several considerations support this comparison. the human effect size range ($h = 0.3$--$0.8$) is a well-established population-level estimate; our benchmark domains (financial lending, medical triage, academic appeals) are structurally analogous to those in the framing literature; and the ${\sim}100\times$ gap is so large that even substantial baseline uncertainty cannot close it (even $h = 0.2$ yields a $60\times$ gap).
+Nevertheless, a direct human study on identical scenarios would eliminate this inferential gap and is the most important next step.
+The meta-analytic baselines we cite are conservative: \citet{kuhberger1998influence} report mean $d = 0.31$ across 136 studies, and individual classic framing experiments can produce effects exceeding $h = 0.5$ \citep{tversky1981framing}.